Kjili/gitalyser/README.md

 This project implements a text writing progress tracker based on existing git commit messages.
 Results include textual and visualised information about daily average, remarkable changes and progress.
+It will also provide you with some motivational comments to keep going.

 It analyses all git log messages from a given file that contain a keyword followed by a number with a space in between.
 The default use